Order by December 13th to get your order before Christmas! Shop Now

 Right after a tough workout, have about 30 grams of protein and 30 grams of carbs.

+How much protein do you need?
 About 20 percent to 30 percent of your daily calories should come from protein, meaning you may be eating as much as 120 to 150+ grams of protein per day depending on your size.

 Athletes typically need to consume between 0.5 to 1 grams of protein per pound of body weight each day for the best recovery and performance.
 Those looking to gain mass with help from exercise can even eat up to their current weight in grams of protein per day.